-1. When is the first day of practice?
+When is the first day of league practice?

-The first day of practice is the first week in August.
+The first day of full league practice is the first week in August.
 The actual date changes from year to year, so please check our Events Calendar.

-Practices for all squads are two hours long.
+Practices for all tackle squads are typically two hours long.

-Before school starts all practices for all squads are held at the GHS Practice Field.
-Once the season starts, some football teams may have Friday practice at Burnt Hill Park.
+Practices for all squads are typically held at the Gilead Hill School Practice Field in Hebron, CT, however, either due to scheduling or weather, practices may be held at surrounding fields or schools.
 Your coach will notify you if this is the case.
 Once the weather gets colder, cheerleaders begin practice at indoor venues.
 Your cheer coach will notify you when these will begin and where they will be.

-No. Parents must have their child at practice at least 5 minutes before their scheduled practice time.
-In addition, please arrive at least 5 minutes prior to the end of practice to pick up your child in the event the coach has any information to give to parents.
-It is unfair to the coaching staff if they must wait with a child when a parent does not arrive on time to pick up their child(ren).
+No. Guardians must have their player/cheerleader at practice at least 10 minutes before their scheduled practice time.
+In addition, please arrive at least 10 minutes prior to the end of practice to pick up your player/cheerleader in the event the coach has any information to give to guardians.
+It is unfair to the coaching staff if they must wait with a player/cheerleader when a guardian does not arrive on time to pick up.
 Do not leave siblings at the field unattended.
 Coaches are responsible for the supervision of the players and cheerleaders ONLY.
 You are welcome to stay to watch practice but at certain times during the season (cheer competitions), this policy is changed for Cheerleading Squads.
-If you stay to watch practice, please supervise siblings and monitor conversations and children playing soas not to interrupt or get in the way of players and cheerleaders.
+If you stay to watch practice, please supervise siblings and monitor conversations and children playing so as not to interrupt or get in the way of players and cheerleaders.

 Coaching staff will inform players how early prior to the game players must arrive in order to warm up.